Zherdev/dbscan-v1.0.0/README.md

+# Modifiled PDSDBSCAN-D with SWIG Python wrapper

+With repo contains PDSDBSCAN-D with ability of running withut geometrical partitioning.

+Information about the original PDSDBSCAN algorithm can be found in this publication:

 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * */
 /*   Description: Implementation of scalable parallel DBSCAN algorithm       */ /*				using the disjoint set data structure        */